Exoplanet Science

 Exoplanets are planets found beyond our Solar System, orbiting other stars.
 Since the discovery of the first exoplanet in 1995, exoplanet science has become one of the fastest growing subdisciplines of astronomy and astrophysics.

-The Faculty of Physics at LMU Munich, supported by the Munich Center for Geoastronomy, offers an Exoplanet Science specialization within the four-semester Master of Science in Astrophysics.
+The LMU Faculty of Physics and Faculty of Geosciences, supported by the Munich Center for Geoastronomy, offer an Exoplanet Science specialization within the four-semester Master of Science in Astrophysics.
 As part of this initiative, you will receive a comprehensive education that combines solid astrophysics training with specialized training in exoplanet science, planetary science, and the geosciences.
 This interdisciplinary approach will provide you with a unified and specialized understanding of the tools, techniques, and methods necessary to address questions in both astrophysics and exoplanet science.

 Outcome: You graduate with an LMU MSc degree in Astrophysics plus an official Exoplanet Science specialization certificate noted by the Examination Office.